 Contact Disability Action Advocates Today

-At Disability Action Advocates, our Reno Medicare and Medicaid attorneys have been working protecting the rights of individuals for more than 20 years and can help ensure you receive the benefits you deserve.
+At Disability Action Advocates, our Reno Medicare and Medicaid representatives have been working protecting the rights of individuals for more than 20 years and can help ensure you receive the benefits you deserve.
 With our vast legal knowledge and individualized attention, we can help you apply for these benefit programs and handle any disputes that should arise on your behalf.

 To get started, call (888) 401-3920 or schedule a free consultation today!